aaronbloomfield/pdr/labs/lab07/index.md

 ### Sample Execution Run ###

 Below is a sample execution run to show you the output we are looking for.
-The output shown is a result of running array.ibcm in the ibcm simulator.
+The output shown is a result of running bubblesort.ibcm in the ibcm simulator.

 ```
 # input